ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 # Make Snake with vanilla JavaScript

 Snake is a simple game that is great for learning the basics of game development.
-It can be basic, like the classic Nokia cellphone Snake game, or it can be more complex with added features such as obstacles or making it a two player game.
+It can be basic, like the classic Nokia cellphone Snake game, or it can be more complex with added features such as obstacles or making it a two-player game.

-In this tutorial, we'll implement a simple version of Snake, using HTML, CSS and JavaScript.
+In this tutorial, we'll implement a simple version of Snake, using HTML, CSS, and JavaScript.

 ![Snake game](https://replit-docs-images.bardia.repl.co/images/tutorials/make-snake-game-vanilla-javascript/snake-game.gif)